Judicial system of the Islamic Republic of Iran: Diyyeh (blood money)

 In any case of personal injury, the victim's family may accept diyyeh, or blood money to compensate for the death/injury.
-The official rate that diyyeh is a price equal to 100 camels (this precedent was set by Prophet Muhammad).
+The official rate that diyyeh is a price equal to 100 camels (this precedent was set by Muhammad).
 However, the blood money must be paid in cash only, not by bartering or any other means.
 While the victim's/victim's families have a right to retribution (qesas) when the crime is committed intentionally, they are recommended by the Qur'an and judges to forgive the defendant.

 In practice, blood money is settled through negotiation between the two parties, and the final sum is usually more or less than the official "100 camels" amounts, unless both sides could not reach a settlement.

 A woman receives 1/2 of the blood money a man does.
 However, in practice, since the blood money is settled through negotiation between the parties, normally women receive equal amounts as men, and in 2008, the law was changed allowing women equal amounts of diyyeh in cases involving insurance and life-insurance.

 An unborn child in the first period of pregnancy will receive 1/20 of regular diyyeh, and in the second period, 1/10 of regular diyyeh.

 In an intentional case, the money must be paid at once, and the person must remain in prison until the money is paid.
 In unintentional cases, the blood money can be paid over a period of 1–3 years, it the person fails to generate the money, they will go to debtor's prison until it is paid.
 The family of the murderer/injurerer is expected to help pay the blood money.
 In other cases, the government will subsidize it, or private charities/citizens will help pay.

 In rape/sodomy rape cases, the rapist must pay "jirah", which is similar to blood money, but equivalent to a woman's dowry (mahr), usually in exchange for forgiveness.
 In addition, they may be forced to also pay diyyeh as well, for injuries inflicted during the rape.